S-PRO/workshops/redux-saga/README.md

-Main focus of this workshop is to show how main features of `redux-saga` instead of integration with `redux`
+Main focus of this workshop is to show main features of `redux-saga` instead of integration with `redux`